-Data are stored on a file in a simple format.
-For each aggregate, the file contains a line of type x-coord y-coord <z-coord> aggregate-number
+Data can be stored in the "xyz" format, readable by packages such as XD3D [16].
+For each aggregate, the file contains a line of type x-coord y-coord <z-coord> aggregate-number coordinates must be supplied.
+Coarse level coordinates are derived from the fine level coordinates via the multigrid restriction operators.
+Data is stored as follows.
+The first section begins with the header

 (z-coord is present only for 3D computations.)
-A visualization software, called $XD3D^{14}$ can be used to visualize files in this format, but only for 2D problems.
-Results are as reported in figure 2.
+XD3D can be used to visualize files in this format, but only for 2D problems.
+Results are reported in Figure 2.